-As the attendance numbers regularly approached or exceeded triple digits, space began to be an issue.
+As the attendance numbers regularly approached or exceeded triple digits, space was an issue.
 XA had met at local AG churches in the area, but these places were not near the campus.
-In 2019, a team of XA staff outlined a four year plan and one of the goals was to have a ministry facility near the campus.
-Matt explained that almost immediately XA began to receive significant financial gifts toward purchasing the building—$3,000, then $5,000 and $8,000 after he spoke at a church on a Wednesday night.
+In 2019, a team of XA staff outlined a four–year plan and one goal was to have a ministry facility near the campus.
+Matt explained that almost immediately, XA received significant financial gifts toward purchasing the building—$3,000, then $5,000 and $8,000 after he spoke at a church on a Wednesday night.
 Students worked extra jobs and extra hours and raised $7,000.

 They restarted XA in 2016 with 10 small group leaders, and after five years they have 175 small group leaders, and 35 in the Campus Missionary-in-Training program.
-TAMU is the second largest public university in the U.S. with an enrollment of 69,523 in 2019-20.
+TAMU is the second-largest public university in the U.S. with an enrollment of 69,523 in 2019-20.
 This number represents almost 60% of the population of College Station (a major city within a city) and AG did not have a church until the XA planting team started a new church, Mountain Valley Fellowship.

-TAMU XA prayed and believed God for a half million dollars to purchase and refurbish a 25 bedroom, 12,000 square foot fraternity house.
-By August 2021 they had raised $460, 000.
-They put $400,000 down with $20,000 closing costs, and applied $80,000 to renovate.
+TAMU XA prayed and believed God for a half-million dollars to purchase and refurbish a 25 bedroom, 12,000 square foot fraternity house.
+By August 2021, they had raised $460, 000.
+They put $400,000 down with $20,000 closing costs and applied $80,000 to renovate.
 The building is already being used to train graduates to start university ministries, plant churches, and go into the world as missionaries.
 What was a former fraternity house they are calling the TAMU XA Discipleship School.
 The value is $1.8 million.

-In 2019, XA purchased an 8,100 square foot building with plans to renovate bringing the value of the property to $400,000.
-They were poised to begin renovation when a local credit union needing to expand called to see if XA was willing to sell their recently purchased property.
+In 2019, XA purchased an 8,100 square foot building with plans to renovate, bringing the value of the property to $400,000.
+They were poised to begin renovation when a local credit union needing to expand called to see if XA will sell their recently purchased property.
 XA sold the property for $400.000.
-So XA had to quickly find another building.
-They found a former Lutheran Church turned Real Estate training offices, which was newly remodeled with five offices, a sanctuary, board room, kitchen, five bathroom, $30,000 worth of furniture included, and another 1/3 space available for other use.
+So XA had to find another building.
+They found a former Lutheran Church turned Real Estate training offices, which was newly remodeled with five offices, a sanctuary, board room, kitchen, five-bathroom, $30,000 worth of furniture included, and another 1/3 space available for other use.
 The entire process was miraculous.
 They closed on the first building, August 19, and on the new one, August 20.
-Not only do they have a fully furnished and completed training center — move in ready — they cleared more than $90,000 on the sale.
+Not only do they have a fully furnished and completed training center — move-in ready — they cleared more than $90,000 on the sale.

-Besides the obvious context for creating community that builds up Christian student believers and attracts students that have never experienced Christianity, and ongoing discipleship, these XA centers offer training programs for the AGs, the Pentecostal movement in general, and the Christian world community at large.
+Besides the obvious context for creating community that builds up Christian student believers and attracts students that have never experienced Christianity, and ongoing discipleship, these XA centers offer training programs for the AGs, the Pentecostal movement and the Christian world community at large.
 The XA staff leaders and team members imagine XA graduates gainfully employed in diverse fields in the marketplace, as lay leaders and tithing members in the Church, and as called to vocational ministry and missions work.